emilymuller1991/urban-perceptions/web_app/README.md

 docker run -it --network="host" --env db_host='localhost' --env db_port=5432 --env db_root_password='[POSTGRES_PASSWORD]' back-end:latest /bin/bash
 ```

+This will require you to update your local postgres settings so [listen to on all addresses](https://stackoverflow.com/questions/31249112/allow-docker-container-to-connect-to-a-local-host-postgres-database).
 Continue to push the docker image to DockerHub as with front-end.

 ### Kubernetes